blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/MagnusMagnuson-ShrineOfDio/README.md

 # ShrineOfDio

+[Host only required for functionality, but descriptions might not be correct for clients if they don't have the mod]

 This mod replaces the Shrine of the Woods with the Shrine of Dio, which lets you resurrect fallen teammates.
 Depending on the setting in the config, you can pay with gold or offer a Dio's Best Friend to the Shrine.